elevate0123/CSE/Sociology/Paper 1/02 Sociology as Science.md

 ### Science
 Science is a `systematic` *body* of **knowledge**.

+### Science
+ Science is a systematic organized body of knowledge wherein conclusions are drawn from interrelated facts Science is use of systematic methods of empirical investigation, analysis of data, theoretical thinking, and the logical assessment of arguments to develop a body of knowledge about a particular subject matter

+#### Goal of Science -
+1. Explain why something happens
+2. Make generalizations
+3. Predict or specify the future events

+#### Characteristics/Features of Science -
+1. It is rooted in empiricism
+2. Self reflective and corrective, as its conclusions are open to scepticism.
+Questioning everything is the nature of Science
+3. Rational in nature
+4. Based on Objective research methods
+5. Based on Facts and not speculations
+6. Universal in application across time and space

+#### Sociology as Science SaS

+Early Social scientists - True knowledge can be gained through sensory perception.
+Socio is also empirical in approach

+Comte - Social Physics
+Herbert Spencer - Organismic Analogy ~ Darwinism Evolutionary Biology ED - Social facts = natural facts
+Social statics, Social dynamics, Mechanical equilibrium

+Socio has inter-subjective reality, disciplines basic concepts have a universal meaning eg family, religion

+ED - Meaning of Social facts remains the same as natural facts.
+Indirect experimentation to prove empirical validity of socio theories
+Weber - Objectivity is possible through methods like Verstehen and Ideal types

+#### Limitations SaS
+1. Difficulty of being empirical, inductive and universal in applications
+2. Controlled & Repeated experimentation isn't possible in Sociology
+3. Difficulty in testing the results
+4. Human interactions cannot be quantified so Socio cannot be objective
+5. Weber - Social Actions must be understood in terms of meanings that man attaches to them, So there can be no objective science of society
+6. Carl Jung - Subjective things like pain, beauty, happiness cannot be measured by Sci methods, so methodology  should be discipline specific

+##### Natural Sciences own Limitations
+Vagueness, Unpredictability, problems of testability.
+Karl Popper - Science is not a body of knowledge, but a method of approaching

+Socio & Science share features - Perspectives, subject matter, method of study, etc

+### Scientific Method
+SM - Systematic, rational, objective set of steps to explore the truth or new knowledge or for investigating phenomena or correcting and integrating previous knowledge
+SM ~ Is related with Discovery of Laws

+George Lundberg - SM consists of 3 basic steps - Systematic observation, classification, data interpretation SM in Socio - To give concrete shapes to the Sociological concepts so that they are understood in the same way by different people.
+Ensures that Sociology as a body of knowledge is systematised and is given a definite shape

+#### SM Elements Characteristics
+1. Perspectives and Problem Definition -
+2. Hypothesis Formulation -
+3. Information gathering using research methods & building causal explanations -
+4. Interpretations of results, analysis, comparison, classification -
+5. Theory Building -

+#### SM Criticism
+1. Karl Popper, The Logic of Scientific Discovery - Sci+SM face problem of Demarcation (what is Scientific and what is not, is subjective at times) Scientific principles are based on Probability and not Finality
+2. Social life cannot be Laboratorized - Controlled experimentation isn't possible, to establish Cause & Effect relationship, so not discovery of Fixed Universal Laws
+3. Value judgements of researcher, so there cannot be Objective facts as outcome
+4. Adorno - Sci is suffocating and kills creativity.
+It becomes the new Religion, blind faith in it negates human freedom which is an integral part of soc sci
+5. JF Feyerbend - SM restricts choices of researcher, socio research should be free & liberating
+6. Habermas - Sci is Presumptive
+7. Paul Feyerbend - Epistemological Anarchism

+***

 Immanuel Kant: There are two sources of knowledge – Philosophy (deals with statement of values) and Science (deals with statement of facts).
 There is a logical gap between scientific conclusion and philosophical conclusion.
 They are qualitatively different.
 Neo-Kantian (followers of Kant): Science is nomothetic (tendency to generalize) and philosophy is ideographic (tendency to specify).